thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         (BYO, catering and drinks service options may be affected by Government restrictions due to Covid, please check at the time of your charter what the current restrictions are.)
       title: Fully Catered and licensed or BYO
+    - dropdownContent: >-
-    - dropdownContent: "**Where do your boats depart from?**\r
+        **Where do your boats depart from?**

-        Our boats are berthed at D9 and D10 at Marina Mirage.
+        Our boats are berthed at Marina Mirage.
 Please see the 'contact us' page on our website for further details and a map.
-        Marina Mirage is about 10 mins from Surfers and 15 mins from Broadbeach.\r
+Marina Mirage is about 10 mins from Surfers and 15 mins from Broadbeach.

-        \r

-        **Where can I park?**\r
+        **Where can I park?**

-        There is plentiful free parking underneath the Marina Mirage Shopping Centre which you are permitted to use.\r
+        There is plentiful free parking underneath the Marina Mirage Shopping Centre which you are permitted to use.

-        \r

-        **What about other transport options?**\r
+        **What about other transport options?**

         There are lots of ways to get to the boat!
-The most popular (and cost effective/convenient) if often via Maxi Taxis.\r  We can also help to arrange bus transfers for larger groups. \
+The most popular (and cost effective/convenient) if often via Maxi Taxis.
+          We can also help to arrange bus transfers for larger groups.

-        \r**Can you please help me out with catering/drinks?**\r
+        **Can you please help me out with catering/drinks?**

         Yes, we offer catering and drinks service for your convenience.
 Please request our full catering list as advance bookings are required.
-        We offer a range of catering options from grazing boards, to tapas and private chefs.\r
+We offer a range of catering options from grazing boards, to tapas and private chefs.

-        ****

-        **Can I BYO food and drink?**\r
+        **Can I BYO food and drink?**

-        Yes if you would like to bring your own food and drinks on board that is completely fine.\r
+        Yes if you would like to bring your own food and drinks on board that is completely fine.

-        \r

-        **Do you have Eskies on board?**\r
+        **Do you have Eskies on board?**

         Yes we do and we also provide ice.
-The eskies are very large and can be used for food or drink.\r
+The eskies are very large and can be used for food or drink.

-        \r

-        **Where can we go on our charter?**\r
+        **Where can we go on our charter?**

         We operate in the calm, protected waters of the Gold Coast Broadwater.
 Where to go very much depends on what you would like to do and how long your boat charter is for so please feel free to discuss this with our team.
 In a 3 hour charter during the day our guests usually love a swim stop at Wavebreak Island where you can enjoy the range of island activities on board.
-Your skipper can make recommendations on the day, if you don't wish to swim you could also go up and sail around the millionaires mansions at Sovereign Islands.\r
+Your skipper can make recommendations on the day, if you don't wish to swim you could also go up and sail around the millionaires mansions at Sovereign Islands.

-        In the evening we usually recommend sailing north to watch the sunset and returning to the southern part of the Broadwater to see the city lights after dark which are just beautiful.\r
+        In the evening we usually recommend sailing north to watch the sunset and returning to the southern part of the Broadwater to see the city lights after dark which are just beautiful.

-        \r

-        **Will I get seasick?**\r
+        **Will I get seasick?**

         Nope.
 We operate in the calm, protected waters of the Gold Coast Broadwater.
-We do not go\r offshore (into the open ocean) so we do not experience large waves.
-Our catamarans are very stable, and do not have the same side to side rocking motion as experienced by single hull vessels so you won't get seasick :-).\r
+We do not go offshore (into the open ocean) so we do not experience large waves.
+Our catamarans are very stable, and do not have the same side to side rocking motion as experienced by single hull vessels so you won't get seasick :-).

-        \r

-        **What happens if it rains?**\r
+        **What happens if it rains?**

-        \r

         First of all remember...a little rain doesn't stop a great time on our boats especially in the warm Gold Coast endless summer...
 But do rest assured that we have a very generous wet weather policy as we want you to enjoy your time on board the boat, so if there is torrential rain or storms at the time you will be able to cancel or reschedule your cruise.
-Please see the full booking policy provided with your invoice for full details or contact our team."
+Please see the full booking policy provided with your invoice for full details or contact our team.
       title: Christmas Party FAQ's
     - title: Christmas Party Pricing
       dropdownContent: "[Download Charter